Tea for Plants / Tea for the Planet

 What is Compost Tea?

-Much like herbal teas, compost tea can be simply described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse biology present in good quality compost.
+Much like herbal teas, compost tea can simply be described as a water extraction of compost; compost soaked in water to extract the many beneficial nutrients and more importantly the diverse micro-biology present in good quality compost.
 Once suspended into a liquid solution, the beneficial organisms in the liquid compost can easily be applied to soil, turf, leaf surfaces, compost heaps, ponds or other natural systems.

 Why Compost Tea?

-Home brewed compost teas are very affordable and serve as a living fertilizer, working extremely well in building a productive and healthy soil ecosystem.
-In addition, compost teas provide a healthy alternative to toxic chemical fertilizers and can be used on lawns, vegetable gardens, annuals, perennials, houseplants, shrubs, trees, orchards, forests, and vineyards with no threat to pets, livestock or humans.
+Home brewed compost teas are very affordable to produce and serve as a probiotic or a living fertilizer.
+Compost teas are a useful tool for building a productive and healthy soil ecosystem.
+Compost teas provide a healthy alternative to toxic chemical fertilizers and can be used on lawns, vegetable gardens, annuals, perennials, houseplants, shrubs, trees, orchards, forests, and vineyards with no threat to pets, livestock or humans.

 What does Compost Tea Do?